-- 12.7 The next tier in the spatial hierarchy includes larger existing 'Sustainable Settlements', which are considered to have the potential to accommodate further proportionate growth and the Garden Communities, which are programmed for long term strategic growth beyond the plan period.
-Policies SP8 and SP9 in Part One describe the requirements of two new Garden Communities: to the East and the West of Colchester. - 12.8 As the underlying principle of the NPPF and therefore the Local Plan is to support the principle of sustainable development, it is important that new allocations for growth and the associated settlement boundaries relate to sustainable locations.
+- 3.8 The next tier in the spatial hierarchy includes larger existing 'Sustainable Settlements', which are considered to have the potential to accommodate further proportionate growth and the Garden Community, which is programmed for long term strategic growth beyond the plan period.
+Policy SP9 in Part One describes the requirements of the new Garden Community to the East of Colchester. - 3.9 As the underlying principle of the NPPF and therefore the Local Plan is to support the principle of sustainable development, it is important that new allocations for growth and the associated settlement boundaries relate to sustainable locations.
 The Local Plan therefore defines those settlements which are 'sustainable'.
 This is justified using evidence from the Strategic Land Availability Assessment, Sustainability Appraisal and Settlement Boundary Review.
-By implication any other settlements are less sustainable, although it is recognised that these 'Other Villages' serve an important community function within the rural areas of the Borough. - 12.9 To develop a list of settlements considered to qualify as 'sustainable', each village was assessed as part of the Settlement Boundary Review against criteria related to the NPPF identification of the three dimensions of sustainability.
-Tiptree, West Mersea and Wivenhoe have automatically been included in the Sustainable Settlements category due to their larger populations and concentrations of jobs, facilities, services and function. - 12.10 Settlement boundaries are an essential tool for the management of development and contribute to the achievement of sustainable development by preventing the encroachment of development into the countryside.
+By implication any other settlements are less sustainable, although it is recognised that these 'Other Villages' serve an important community function within the rural areas of the Borough. - 3.10 To develop a list of settlements considered to qualify as 'sustainable', each village was assessed as part of the Settlement Boundary Review against criteria related to the NPPF identification of the three dimensions of sustainability.
+Tiptree, West Mersea and Wivenhoe have automatically been included in the Sustainable Settlements category due to their larger populations and concentrations of jobs, facilities, services and function. - 3.11 Settlement boundaries are an essential tool for the management of development and contribute to the achievement of sustainable development by preventing the encroachment of development into the countryside.
 The Borough's settlement boundaries have been reviewed as part of the evidence base of the Local Plan and drawn tightly to exclude areas that are more rural in character.
-This approach protects Colchester's rich countryside, seeks to avoid development that would be detrimental to the character and identity of the Borough's villages and reduces the likelihood of the private car being the sole mode of transport. - 12.11 Those settlements which tend to have the most sustainable characteristics are, for the most part the larger villages which have a population of at least 500.
+This approach protects Colchester's rich countryside, seeks to avoid development that would be detrimental to the character and identity of the Borough's villages and reduces the likelihood of the private car being the sole mode of transport.

+- 3.12 Those settlements which tend to have the most sustainable characteristics are, for the most part the larger villages which have a population of at least 500.
 This reflects the historic development of settlements which have evolved around good accessibility and key community facilities such as churches and primary schools.
 The approach in the Local Plan is to channel some growth to the most sustainable settlements to encourage their continued growth recognising the key function they play beyond the urban area of Colchester.
 Site allocations are identified in each of the place policies, providing a more proactive approach to new development in these settlements.
-The growth provided for in these settlements is considered appropriate to the size of the settlement, local landscape character, other local constraints, identified need and the availability of infrastructure.

-12.12 The settlements highlighted in bold in Table SG1 have active Neighbourhood Plan working groups which have chosen to pursue site allocations through their respective Neighbourhood Plans under the Localism Act 2011.
-More detailed proposals for site allocations and other policy matters are set out in the Neighbourhood Plan for these areas.
+The growth provided for in these settlements is considered appropriate to the size of the settlement, local landscape character, other local constraints, identified need and the availability of infrastructure. - 3.13 There are a number of active Neighbourhood Plan working groups which have either made or are preparing Neighbourhood Plans under the Localism Act 2011 across the Borough.
+More detailed proposals for site allocations and other policy matters are set out in the Neighbourhood Plan for these areas, Policy SG8 and the relevant Place Policy.